Happily N'Ever After

-Happily N'Ever After is a 2006 computer-animated family adventure comedy film directed by Paul J. Bolger, produced by John H. Williams, and written by Rob Moreland.
-It is inspired by fairy tales of the Brothers Grimm and Hans Christian Andersen and is loosely based on the 1999 animated German television series Simsala Grimm.
+Happily N'Ever After is a 2006 animated fantasy adventure comedy film directed by Paul J. Bolger, produced by John H. Williams, and written by Rob Moreland.
+It is inspired by fairy tales of the Brothers Grimm and Hans Christian Andersen and loosely based on the 1999 animated German television series Simsala Grimm.
 The title is the opposite of a stock phrase, happily ever after; the name is contracted with an apostrophe between the N and the E. The film stars the voices of Sarah Michelle Gellar, Freddie Prinze, Jr., Andy Dick, Wallace Shawn, Patrick Warburton, George Carlin, and Sigourney Weaver.
-This film was one of Carlin's final works before he died.
+The film was one of Carlin's final works before his death in 2008.

-Happily N'Ever After was theatrically released in the United States on January 5, 2007, by Lionsgate.
-It was panned by critics and earned only $38 million worldwide against a production budget of $47 million.
-However, it spawned a direct-to-video sequel, Happily N'Ever After 2: Snow White—Another Bite @ the Apple, which was released on March 24, 2009.
+Lionsgate theatrically released Happily N'Ever After in the United States on January 5, 2007.
+The film was panned by critics and grossed $38 million worldwide against a production budget of $47 million, becoming a box-office bomb.
+Despite its negative reviews and poor performance, it was followed by a direct-to-video sequel in 2009 called Happily N'Ever After 2: Snow White—Another Bite @ the Apple.